cwelect1/familycalendar/README.md

 * Sign up for an [Auth0 account](https://auth0.com/)

 ## Auth0 configuration
-These instruction are based on running the app locally.
+These instruction are based on running the app locally.</br>
 If you host on any other server (e.g. Production), you need to add that URL to the fields noted in step 5.

 1. Sign up for an Auth0 account at https://auth0.com.